AndreaFan123/AndreaFan123/README.md

 ### Hi, I'm Andrea 👋
 ---

-Starting my frontend developer journey in Nov 2022,currently working at a tech agency, born and raised in Taiwan 🇹🇼
+Starting my frontend developer journey in Nov 2022,currently working at a tech agency, born and raised in Taiwan.

-My side project:
+**My side project:**

 A small group of people who are dedicated our free time to produce contents regarding accessibility.
 - [a11y village Medium](https://medium.com/@accessdiversers)